Unconditional surrender

-An unconditional surrender is a surrender in which no guarantees are given to the surrendering party.
+An unconditional surrender is a surrender in which no guarantees, reassurances, or promises (i.e., conditions) are given to the surrendering party.
 It is often demanded with the threat of complete destruction, extermination or annihilation.

+Announcing that only unconditional surrender is acceptable puts psychological pressure on a weaker adversary, but it may also prolong hostilities.
+A party typically only demands unconditional surrender when it has a significant advantage over their adversaries, when victory is thought to be inevitable.

 In modern times, unconditional surrenders most often include guarantees provided by international law.
-Announcing that only unconditional surrender is acceptable puts psychological pressure on a weaker adversary, but it may also prolong hostilities.
+In some cases, surrender is truly accepted unconditionally; while in other cases terms are offered and accepted, but forces are declared to be subject to "unconditional surrender" for symbolic purposes.
+This type of surrender may also be accepted by the surrendering party under the expectation of guarantees agreed to informally.